Improving access to environmental law data

 Graph transparency & colors

-During our user research, one interviewee expressed that she didn’t understand the significance of having different colors on the Noncompliance graphs.
-After communicating this to our partners, we chose a single color and adjusted shades according to a key that consists of four intervals based on number of violations.
-(This key is purely our developers to assign shades to different bars.
+During our user research, one interviewee expressed that she didn’t understand the significance of having different colors on the Non-Compliance graphs.
+After communicating this to our partners, we chose a single color and adjusted shades to reflect intensity of violation (higher violation count = darker shade).

 Making space for the map